01Make Sure You're Eligible

 08Get Your License

 Upon successful completion of your FAA Practical Test, the examiner will assist you in filling out the FAA paperwork online.
-You'll have to pay him (rates vary- check with your instructor beforehand).
+You'll have to pay them (rates vary so check with your instructor beforehand).
 The examiner will give you a temporary private pilot certificate to use while you wait for the official FAA certificate to arrive in the mail.

 The private pilot certificate (or private pilot license) has been the most commonly sought-after pilot certificate for years.
 Some people seek a private pilot certificate purely as a hobby or sport, while others desire the convenience of aircraft travel for vacations or to visit family members.